 9. Dog Gets Sick

-Dry dog food doesn’t have a finite shelf life, so knowing what to look for in dog food that is going bad can help you protect your dog from illness.
-Feeding your dog food that is still within date and not beginning to break down also ensures your dog is receiving adequate nutrients.
-Nutrients within dog food will break down as the food decays, as well as in the presence of heat and moisture.
+Dry dog food doesn’t have a finite shelf life, and knowing when it’s going bad can help you protect your dog from illness.
+Feeding your dog food that has not exceeded the expiration date and not beginning to break down also ensures they receive adequate nutrients.
+The nutrients in dog food will break down as the food decays, and the process accelerates in the presence of heat and moisture.